If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 If you do still travel but have to take a later train, you may be able to use the Delay Repay scheme to claim compensation.
 Check the Delay Repay table above or check your train operator’s website to see if you’re able to claim.

-If you do travel on your intended train and have paid a reservation fee for a particular seat but are unable to find any seat, you may be able to claim a partial or full refund.
+If you do travel on your intended train and have paid a reservation fee for a particular seat but are unable to find a seat at all, you may be able to claim a partial or full refund.
 Again, this will likely depend on which train operator you’re travelling with.

 Travelling by train can sometimes be an expensive option, but there are always ways to bring down the costs.
 If you’re buying train tickets online, make sure to keep an eye on booking and admin fees, and don’t forget to check your compensation rights if your train is delayed or cancelled.